 In the setup chapter we discussed setting up and configuring Email lists.
 In this chapter we are going to delve a bit further into list management and discuss compliance.
-It is important that you keep you email lists healthy with low rates of bounced emails and unsubscribes.
+It is important that you keep your email lists healthy with low rates of bounced emails and unsubscribes.

-There is always fear of the dreaded 'blacklist' if you have very high bounce rate, or the fear of being scolded by your SMTP provider for the same.
+There is always fear of the dreaded 'blacklist' if you have a very high bounce rate, or the fear of being scolded by your SMTP provider for the same.
 However, the reality is high bounce rates and unsubscribes typically represent a deeper organization issue... and that's really scary.

 Understanding Email Bounces¶

 Each time you send a bulk email from CiviMail it's possible that some of the emails will bounce.
 Hopefully, only a few.
 Bounces happen for many reasons; some may be temporary, others permanent.